the-expanse/SideQuestWiki/Installing-with-a-Mobile-Phone.md

 # This is not meant for complete newbies!

+### WARNING

-#### WARRNING: ADB is a pretty powerful tool and installing the wrong apps, running the wrong commands or just fucking around randomly with it can permanently kill your Quest.
-I will take zero responsibility if anything goes wrong, this is entirely your own risk and decision.
-I tested this and it worked for me with my setup and LG G6, and it SHOULD work for any other Android phone or tablet, but is obviously untested.
+ADB is a very powerful tool and installing the wrong apps, running the wrong commands or just messing around randomly with it can permanently damage your Quest, SideQuest will hold no responsibility if anything goes wrong proceeding means you willingly agree that this is done entirely of your own will and at your own risk.

-It's also really difficult to fix any issues that may crop up using this method and it's software so if at all possible try your best to use a PC with use SideQuest to install.
+Any Android phone or tablet theoretically should work with this method, however it is VERY difficult to fix any issues that may crop up using this method and its software so if at all possible try your best to use a PC with use SideQuest to install.

 ### You'll need some basic understanding of Android devices and ADB.